Frequently Asked Questions (FAQ)

 • Text 211 and type INFO for texting service

-• The City of Edmonton has an interactive map of all current projects throughout the city.
-The map provides information on projects, budget, and timelines.
+• The City of Edmonton has an interactive map of all current projects throughout the city with information on projects, budget, and timelines.

 Phone